 The emotional support pet in question poses a threat to the safety or health of others which can’t be eliminated or reduced by another appropriate accommodation, or The assistance pet in question might cause significant physical property damage of others which can’t be eliminated or reduced by another appropriate accommodation.
 Weight limitations, size, and breed might not be applied to assistance pets.

-A decision that an assistance animal poses a threat of harm to other people or could cause significant physical damage to the property of other people has to be based upon an individualized evaluation which relies on objective proof about the animal’s conduct not merely on fear or speculation concerning the kinds of damage or harm an animal might cause and not on proof about damage or harm that additional animals have caused.
+A decision that an assistance animal poses a threat of harm to other people or could cause significant physical damage to the property of other people has to be based upon an individualized evaluation which relies on objective proof about the animal’s conduct not merely on fear or speculation concerning the kinds of damage or harm an animal might cause and not on a proof about damage or harm that additional animals have caused.
 Restrictions and conditions which housing providers apply to animals might not be applied to assistance pets.
 For instance, while housing providers might require residents or applicants to pay a pet deposit, these regulations can’t be applied to companion pets.

 The landlord can’t deny a suitable accommodation request because they aren’t sure if the individual searching for the accommodation has a disability or disability-associated requirement for an assistance pet.
 Housing providers might ask people with disabilities who aren’t readily apparent or well-known to the provider to submit appropriate paperwork of a disability and disability-associated requirement for an assistance pet.